-The Pathway through Pain website and course have been built using the fifth revision of the HTML markup language (HTML5) and Cascading Style Sheets (CSS), compliant with the World Wide Web Consortium (W3C) standards.
-The website and course display correctly in current browsers, using standards compliant HTML/CSS code, which means any future browsers will also display correctly.
+The digital program has been built using the fifth revision of the HTML markup language (HTML5) and Cascading Style Sheets (CSS), compliant with the World Wide Web Consortium (W3C) standards.
+The course displays correctly in current browsers, using standards compliant HTML/CSS code, which means any future browsers will also display correctly.

 Areas for improvement

-We endeavour to adhere to the accepted guidelines for accessibility and usability and are working hard to achieve our goal of Level AA accessibility, but we realise that it is not always possible to do so in all areas, consequently there are some areas of the website/course that still need improving:
+We endeavour to adhere to the accepted guidelines for accessibility and usability and are working hard to achieve our goal of Level AAA accessibility.

 - Email us at: firstname.lastname@example.org